trueowl/Adobe/Photoshop/Presets.md

 `'~/Library/Application Support/Adobe/Adobe Photoshop 2020/Presets/'`

-Even though it’s much easier to copy the entire directory, since all of its contents is user generated, it’s not a bad thing to know what that directories are about.
+Even though it’s much easier to copy the entire directory, since all of its contents is user generated, it’s not a bad thing to know what those directories are about.

 ## Contents